Set up Azure Data Explorer in the AppHost

 ```

-By default, the emulator uses a dynamic port.
-To configure a specific host port:
+By default, the emulator uses a dynamic host port.
+To fix the host port, pass a `configureContainer` callback and call `WithHostPort` (or `withHostPort`):

 ```csharp title="C# — AppHost.cs"